chloehecheng/ai-rural-health-connect/README.md

 # Contributors

-👤 Joe Wicorek – Research, AI Integration, and Development
+👤 Joe Wicorek – Research, AI Integration, Frontend and Backend Development

-👤 Chloe He – Frontend Development, UX Design, and Compliance Research
+👤 Chloe He – UX Design, and Compliance Research

 # Acknowledgments

 🙏 Special thanks to the University of Washington Information School for supporting this project.

-🙏 Additional gratitude to Kittitas County Health Department and Washington State ACH Organizations for their guidance on regulatory and healthcare integration.
+🙏 Additional gratitude to Kittitas County Health Department and Washington State ACH Organizations for their regulatory and healthcare integration guidance.